alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

 People have been saying that browsers based on Chromium still give Google power over the market, since they can impose whatever web standards they want, like AMP.
 There is a bigger problem however.
 Following the same trend like Brave, being just a Chromium shell with a paint job and Ads, the other browser that does pretty much the same thing is [Microsoft Edge](https://www.microsoft.com/edge){:target="_blank",rel="nofollow"}.

 People forget that Microsoft also owns Bing Ads, and in 2020 it generated 7.74 billion USD in revenue.
-That's nothing to scoff about, making Microsoft also an ads-company, and Edge a vessel for serving those ads.
+That's nothing to scoff about, making Microsoft also an advertising company, and Edge a vessel for serving those ads.

 Don't believe me?
 Here's what Edge asks of me, at the moment of writing: